MichaelJOHare/bubbletea-ssh-manager/README.md

 # 🎉 Finished! 🎉

-You should be able to type vmsmenu at the shell prompt to use the session manager to connect to your saved hosts.
+You should be able to type menu at the shell prompt to use the session manager to connect to your saved hosts.
 You can also type addhost to use an interactive menu to save sessions into the config files so that vmsmenu can use them.

 <img width="707" height="309" alt="Image" src="https://github.com/user-attachments/assets/c9653f11-ad14-4a8c-b381-2458a0c39b8c" />